JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

  * `olcTLSCertificateKeyFile`;
  * `olcRootPW`.

 Specifically, this last key, `olcRootPW`, is for the password of the root DN.
-Here's how you can generate a suitable SHA512 password hash to avoid keeping it in clear text in the configuration file:
+Here's how you can generate a suitable blowfish password hash to avoid keeping it in clear text in the configuration file:

 ```
-# slappasswd -h '{CRYPT}' -c '$6$%.12s'
+# slappasswd -h "{CRYPT}" -c '$2a$12$%.22s'
 ```

 Import definitions from `slapd.ldif` as a `cn=config` OpenLDAP configuration, and start the `slapd` service: